(Photo by Jon Pack)

 Stern hosts, talks, moderates and curates for those who pay her.
 Some of these people and places are: the National Book Awards ceremony, “5 Under 35;” the BBC; Soundcheck; the MacDowell Colony; Brooklyn Public Library’s Gala with Paul Auster and at Powerhouse Arena.
 She’s also led storytelling workshops for Moleskine, Cirque du Soleil and Proctor & Gamble.

 She’s published twelve novels, nine for children (the Frankly, Frannie, series for Penguin under the name, A.J.
 Stern), two for young adults (You’re So Not Invited to My Bat Mitzvah and its sequel, under the name, Fiona Rosenbloom) and one novel of literary fiction, The Long Haul, under her real name.
 Her most recent book is a memoir called Little Panic, which is coming out on June 19, 2018 from Grand Central.
 She’s held several fellowships at both The MacDowell Colony (once as the Philip Morris Company Fellow) and at Yaddo.
-In 2012 she was a NYFA fiction fellow.
+In 2012 she was a NYFA fiction fellow, and she was a Barnes and Noble Discover Pick in 2018 for her memoir, Little Panic.
 Because she is a writer, she is legally obligated to live in Brooklyn.

 THIS IS HER BIO IN PORTUGUESE:

 Amanda Stern nasceu e foi criada no Greenwich Village, em Nova York.
 Seus artigos e contos foram publicados em diversas revistas e sites literarios americanos e europeus.
 Por v‡rios anos, Amanda tambiem trabalhou como assistente de diretores de cinema como Terry Gilliam, Hal Harley, Ang Lee, Ted Hope e James Schamus.